A creative health programme for caregivers and their babies

 Cheshire & Merseyside Women’s Health and Maternity Network

 South West Yorkshire Partnership NHS Foundation Trust

 Musicians receive training by a Teaching Artist from Carnegie Hall to explore the process and to pass on learnings and skills from previous experience.

-This work is part of Live Music Now’s growing social prescribing programme, using creative health interventions support children, adults and families facing challenging circumstances and to reduce health inequalities amongst those experiencing poverty, racial inequality and those in single-parent households.
+This work is part of Live Music Now’s growing social prescribing programme, using creative health interventions to support children, adults and families facing challenging circumstances and reduce health inequalities.

 Further objectives for the project are:

 More parents experience a growing sense of their own agency, creativity, well-being, self-confidence and capacity to be loving, sensitive and responsive care givers [Wolf Brown].

 Lullaby lyrics, and the talking and singing that accompany them, can soothe a child and provide important opportunities for young children to hear new vocabulary, figurative language, elegant phrases, as well as exaggeration and jokes [Wolf Brown].

 The writing and singing of lullabies strengthens relationships between parents, children and their community members.
 Lullaby Project residencies bring members of the community together through music and extends into to other community organised events.

 Artistry & Equity: